gtonkinhill/tracs/docs/README.md

 Finally, putative transmission clusters can be generated using single linkage hierarchical clustering via the [cluster](cluster.md) command.

-When dealing with a small number of samples, the [pipe](pipe.md) command can be used to automate the running of each step of the Trac'm pipeline.
+When dealing with a small number of samples, the [pipe](pipe.md) command can be used to automate the running of each step of the TRACS pipeline.

 ## Examples